Fantastic

 On a semantic level, the term fantastic is ambiguous because it can mean greatness as well as a certain sensibility in the arts, where it is used to denote works which defy natural laws and traditional ideas of reality.
 In the visual arts this sensibility has been always important but it came especially to the fore in Mannerism, Romanticism, Symbolism, the Decadent movement and Surrealism.

-Our ultimate aim is to reconcile the concepts of the uncanny, Das Unheimliche and the fantastic.
+The ultimate aim of this wiki is to reconcile the concepts of the uncanny, Das Unheimliche and the fantastic.